obiwanjacobi/Zsharp/docs/compiler/meta.md

     ...
 ```

 All traits are compile time functions.
+(You may want this at runtime?)

 ---